opensourcewebsite-org/apidocs-opensourcewebsite-org/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

-This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Getting Started

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the core team before making a change.